US Navy Confirms Pause in Arms Sales to Taiwan Amid Military Operations - PRESS AI WORLD

 side-post-image

-• The US has paused a $14 billion arms sale to Taiwan due to the Iran war.
+• The US Navy has paused arms sales to Taiwan to prioritize military resources amid the Iran conflict.

 SHARE THIS ARTICLE: